DeepIM: Deep Iterative Matching for 6D Pose Estimation: Experiments

 ``Regressor'': We train the \dimnet\ network jointly over all objects, generating a pose transformation independent of the specific input object (labeled ``shared'' in ``regressor'' column).
 Alternatively, we could train a different 6D pose regressor for each individual object by using a separate fully connected layer for each object after the final FC256 layer shown in Fig.~\ref{fig:network}.
 This setting is labeled as ``sep.'' in Table~\ref{table.ablation_to_design}.
 Comparing rows 3 and 7 shows that both approaches provide nearly indistinguishable results.
 But the shared network provides some efficiency gains.

-``Network'': Similarly, instead of training a single network over all objects, we could train separate networks, one for each object as in~\citep{rad2017bb8}.
-Comparing row 1 to 7 shows that a single, shared network provides better results than individual ones, which indicates that training on multiple objects can help the network learn a more general representation for matching.
+``Network'': Similarly, instead of training a single network over all objects, we could train separate networks, one for each object as in~\cite{rad2017bb8}.
+Comparing row 1 to 7 shows that a single, shared network provides better results than individual ones, which indicates that training on multiple objects can help the network learn a more general representation for matching. \yi{We also present an ablation study of mask prediction and flow prediction in Table \ref{table.ablation_to_mask_and_flow}.
+It shows that when trained with these two auxiliary branches, the network could achieve the highest performance.}

 ``Coordinate'': This column investigates the impact of our choice of coordinate frame to reason about object transformations, as described in Fig.~\ref{fig.rot_reprentations}.
-The row labeled ``camera'' provides results when choosing the camera frame of reference as the representation for the object pose, rows labeled ``model'' move the center of rotation to the object model and choose the object model coordinate frame to reason about rotations, and the ``untangled'' rows provide our untangled approach of moving the center into the object model while keeping the camera coordinate frame for rotations.
+The row labeled ``camera'' provides results when choosing the camera frame of reference as the representation for the object pose, rows labeled ``model'' move the center of rotation to the object model and choose the object model coordinate frame to reason about rotations, and the ``disentangled'' rows provide our disentangled approach of moving the center into the object model while keeping the camera coordinate frame for rotations.
 Comparing rows 2 and 3 shows that reasoning in the camera rotation frame provides slight improvements.
-Furthermore, it should be noted that only our ``untangled'' approach is able to operate on unseen objects.
+Furthermore, it should be noted that only our ``disentangled'' approach is able to operate on unseen objects.
 Comparing rows 4 and 5 shows the large improvements our representation achieves over the common approach of reasoning fully in the camera frame of reference.

 ``Loss'': The traditional loss for pose estimation is specified by the distance (``Dist'') between the estimated and ground truth 6D pose coordinates, i.e., angular distance for rotation and euclidean distance for translation.
 Comparing rows 6 and 7 indicates that our point matching loss (``PM'') provides significantly better results especially on the 6D pose metric, which is the most important measure for reasoning in 3D space.